Industry GuidesJune 24, 2025·12 min read

 Patient Payment Plans

 Practices offering in-house payment plans for large balances process multiple card transactions per patient — each carrying processing fees and per-transaction costs.
+A patient paying a $3,000 balance over 6 monthly installments generates 6 separate transactions with 6 per-transaction fees — costing the practice $90+ in processing for a single account.

 What Medical Practices Pay